davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-09-27-kona-diaries-2015-day-2-settling-in.md

 My first professional athlete sighting was within the first minute of being on Ali'.
 Michelle Vesterby ([who I 'showered' with in 2013](/2013/10/kona-diaries-2013-day-13-ive-never-had-to-wring-out-my-shorts-after-a-run/)) from Denmark was out running early.
 I can't believe she didn't remember me.
 OK, the fact that she doesn't know who the heck I am and the fact I was in the car probably explains this.
 She's easy to spot - always smiling.

-We gotto the pier and the site was as impressive as ever.
+We got to the pier and the site was as impressive as ever.
 Well... the pier isn't very impressive.
 It's not like the pier back home in Bognor Regis with a nightclub, chip shop and amusement arcade.
-It was just fairly barrenwith a few locals fishing round the edge.
+It was just fairly barren with a few locals fishing round the edge.
 It will look a little more impressive on race day in just over two weeks time.

 ![DCIM107GOPRO](/images/2015/20150925-0042672.jpg)